-The Okanogan Health District and Ecology began initial soil analysis to evaluate the presence of lead arsenate contamination at north central Washington schools in 2002 and 2003.
+The Okanogan Health District and Ecology began sampling north central Washington schools in 2002 to evaluate the presence of lead arsenate contamination.
 Ecology began soil screening for lead arsenate contamination at Bridgeport Schools in 2005.
 Analytical results determined lead and arsenic contamination was present at levels exceeding MTCA Method A cleanup levels at several points in the school playgrounds.
 Analytical results indicated average arsenic concentrations of 39 ppm with a maximum concentration of 74 ppm.
 Initial lead concentrations averaged 293 ppm with a maximum concentration of 1276 ppm.
 Based on these results, the Site was added to Ecology's Confirmed and Suspected Contaminated Sites list in February 2007.